brandlewco/blumberg-law/content/pages/index.md

   - elementId: ''
     colors: colors-d
     variant: variant-a
-    title: >-
-      As a Board-Certified criminal law specialist, Bruce Blumberg has the knowledge, skills and experience to competently handle any criminal law matter in Arizona, including:
     subtitle: >-
       As a Board-Certified criminal law specialist, Bruce Blumberg has the knowledge, skills and experience to competently handle any criminal law